DEEJ4Y/Stylized-Personal-Website/README.md

 # Stylized Personal Website

 [This website](https://davidjosephind.github.io/Stylized-Personal-Website/) is a result of what I've been learning throughout the [Web Development course](https://www.udemy.com/course/the-complete-web-development-bootcamp/) I've been taking.
+This project was a part of the CSS modules in the course.

 ![Site Image 1](https://raw.githubusercontent.com/davidjosephind/CSS-MySite/main/images/Site-img-1.jpg)
 ![Site Image 2](https://raw.githubusercontent.com/davidjosephind/CSS-MySite/main/images/Site-img-2.jpg)